davidhungh/Get-Clean-Coursera/README.md

 		The way it was handled was just to make a data frame of the activity labels, then use the activity code as an index into this data frame to select the correct activity label.The activity label data frame looks like this:

+		V1 is the index
+		V2 is the activity text (or label)

 			  V1                 V2
 			1  1            walking
 			2  2   walking.upstairs